 Abstract

 Millions of hectares of rice fields in India and Asia lie fallow after harvest, representing lost opportunities for food, income, and ecological stability.
 Minor millets—such as finger, foxtail, little, barnyard, kodo, and proso millet—offer a smart solution.
 With their short growth cycles, minimal water needs, and ability to thrive on poor soils, these hardy “nutri-cereals” are tailor-made for rice fallow lands.
 Beyond resilience, they restore soil fertility, curb erosion, build organic matter, and lock carbon—making them climate allies as well as farmer-friendly crops.
-Economically, millets diversify income and meet the rising global demand for healthy grains, but adoption is slowed by weak markets, low farmer awareness, and policy neglect.
+Economically, millets diversify income and meet the rising global demand for healthy grains, but adoption is very slow due to weak markets, low farmer awareness, and no policy making.
 This review pulls together evidence on the ecological, economic, and nutritional value of minor millets, while outlining pathways—research innovations, capacity building, stronger value chains, and supportive policies—to unlock their potential.
 Promoting minor millets in rice fallows is not just crop substitution; it is a pathway to climate-resilient farming, better nutrition, and sustainable livelihoods.

 Introduction